sneha-k/sneha-k.github.io/index.md

 ![Professional profile](https://user-images.githubusercontent.com/29751013/187822707-c428c8b1-e5a4-435e-94d4-11e163e1cc13.png)

-The purpose of this blog is to capture my learnings from **St 558 : Statistics for Data Science**.
+The purpose of this blog is to capture my learnings from **ST 558 : Statistics for Data Science**.
 This coursework is an elective in my Master of Statistics program.

 ## Blog Schedule